No passwords, no registration, no paywalls, no popups, no AI

 - Cerovski vrh Croatia

-Hello Monet,
+A. Hello Monet,

-Aircraft Strippercan usually be found in a hardware store, its real name is methylene chloride.
+Aircraft Stripper can usually be found in a hardware store, its real name is methylene chloride.
 This is a caustic and very nasty material so be sure to follow all of the safety instructions when handling this.

 Most brass instrument manufacturers apply an epoxy bake coating to their product, although if the sax has been refurbished before, you might not have as tough of a finish on there and you wouldn't need methelyne chloride to get it off.
-You can check this by rubbing some nail polish remover or acetone this on eBay or Amazon [affil links] Warning! highly Flammable! on the brass.
+You can check this by rubbing some nail polish remover or acetone on eBay or Amazon [affil link] Flammable! on the brass.
 If the coating is unaffected, you'll have to move on to the strong stuff.
 Don't leave the parts in the methylene chloride too long or it will burn the brass.

 Search around on the internet for a suitable wax, but if you are using the sax somewhat frequently, a lacquer would last longer and wouldn't be as much of a hassle.
 Get a can of high quality aerosolized lacquer.
 You want to spray the clear coating on your sax parts because it won't look very good dipped or brushed on.
-Clean parts with acetone this on eBay or Amazon [affil links] Warning! highly Flammable! to get rid of any left over polishing compound prior to lacquer spraying.
+Clean parts with acetone on eBay or Amazon [affil link] Flammable! to get rid of any left over polishing compound prior to lacquer spraying.
 Do not use an acrylic lacquer as they are too soft and will wear too quickly.
 Go for nitrocellulose.

 Have fun.